strangetom/ingredient-parser/docs/source/tutorials/examples.rst

 Multiple amounts
 ~~~~~~~~~~~~~~~~

-A common pattern used in ingredient sentences is to specifiy amounts in terms of a fixed size item, e.g. **2 28 ounce cans**.
+A common pattern used in ingredient sentences is to specify amounts in terms of a fixed size item, e.g. **2 28 ounce cans**.
 In these cases, the outer amount (2 cans) and inner amount (28 ounce) are separated.
 The inner amount has the ``SINGULAR`` flag set to True to indicate that it applies to a singular item of the outer amount.